Isaac Holden: Life

 Holden died in August 1897, aged 90, and was buried in Undercliffe Cemetery, Bradford.

 He was succeeded in the baronetcy by his eldest son Angus Holden.

 His daughter Margaret had married Alfred Illingworth who succeeded him as MP for Knaresborough.

 In 1908 his son was raised to the peerage as Baron Holden.

 Oakworth House burned down in 1907 and in 1927 its grounds were given by the family to the people of Oakworth as a public park.
 It is called Holden Park.

 Family

-Holden was twice married: firstly in 1832 to Marion Love (1811-1847) with whom he had four children; secondly in 1850 to Sarah Sugden (1804-1890) by whom he had no further children.
+Holden was twice married: firstly in 1832 to Marion Love (1811-1847) with whom he had four children; secondly in 1850 to Sarah Sugden (1804–1890) by whom he had no further children.

+Holden`s younger son Edward Holden (1835-1913) was chairman of the West Lancashire Railway, and of the Liverpool, Southport and Preston Junction Railway.
+He was "greatly interested in the public activities of Southport".